wxMEdit/wxMEdit/README.txt

   Locale files: in the path $(wxMEditConfigPath)/locale/

   $(wxMEditConfigPath) are the one of below paths:
-    1. wxMEdit execution file directory : Windows and Linux
+    1. wxMEdit execution file directory under Windows and Unix-like OS.
-    2. $(HOME)/.wxmedit/ : Linux
+    2. $(HOME)/.wxmedit/ under Unix-like OS.
-    3. /usr/share/wxmedit/ : Linux
+    3. $(PREFIX)/share/wxmedit/ under Unix-like OS.
+    4. %APPDATA%\wxmedit\ under Windows accroding to settings.

   If wxMEdit does not find any files in those paths, wxMEdit can also execute standalone by using default settings.